Discover a world of protective markings

 The Legacy of protective markings

-Though these traditions may seem distant, protective symbols remain part of our cultural heritage.
+Nowadays, these traditions may seem distant.
+However, when we pause to consider the power of imagery, it’s clear that protective symbols remain part of our cultural heritage – how many of us still cross our fingers for luck?
 At Ryedale Folk Museum, we believe it is important to remember these folk beliefs, which give us a window into the lives and fears of our ancestors.
-In very uncertain times, when dangers must have lurked around every corner, be that illness, fire or famine, they sought to protect themselves and guard against threats in their daily lives.
+In very uncertain times, when dangers must have lurked around every corner, be that illness, fire or famine, it’s understandable that ordinary people sought to protect themselves and guard against threats in their daily lives in whatever ways they could.